-Coordination:P. Oberle, M. MusallDegree programme:Bauingenieurwesen (M.Sc.)Subject:Focus Water and Environment examination Practical Use of Numerical Methods in Fluid Mechanics, written, 40 min., accord.
+P. Oberle, M. Musall Bauingenieurwesen (M.Sc.)
+Focus Water and Environment examination Practical Use of Numerical Methods in Fluid Mechanics, written, 40 min., accord.
 ER/SPO § 4 par.
 2 no. 1 fundamental knowledge in hydrology, hydraulic engineering, water resources management and fluvial hydraulics

-ECTS Credits CycleEvery 2nd term, Winter Term
+ECTS Credits Cvcle Every 2nd term, Winter Term

 ID Course Course type Hours per week Term CP Responsible Lecturer(s) 6222903 Practical Use of Numerical Methods in Fluid Mechanics (p.
-325) L/E 2/2 W 6 P. Oberle, M. Musall
+331) L/E 2/2 W 6 P. Oberle, M. Musall

-The students learn the basic handling of geographic information systems as tool of pre- and postprocessing for the simulation of river flows.
+The students can handle geographic information systems as tool of pre- and postprocessing for the simulation of river flows.
 The students can describe the principles of the applied procedures and their methodology.
-The students are able to evaluate the fields of application of different hydrodynamic-numerical (HN-) procedures and learn to apply these to case studies.
+The students are able to evaluate the fields of application of different hydrodynamic-numerical (HN-) procedures.
+They have the competencies to analyse case studies regarding the application of different methods and derive solution options.